IrenaNiu/CPSC5051TelemetrySystem/README.md

 # TelemetrySystem

+Developed for CPSC5051 at Seattle University.
+Team members: Yi Niu, Tong Ding, Chenjie Fan.

-To create a Telemetry System and Reports for a Mobile Application
+To create a Telemetry System and Reports for a Mobile Application.